 Research has found that parents can discourage their children from smoking by:

-Doctors can also have a major effect on their young patients' smoking habits.
-However, less than half of teenagers say their doctors have ever asked them if they smoke (even though most teen smokers said they would admit to smoking if asked) or given them counseling on how to quit.
+Doctors can also have a major effect on their young person's smoking habits.
+However, less than one half of teenagers say their doctors have ever asked them if they smoke (even though most teen smokers said they would admit to smoking if asked) or given them counseling on how to quit.
 Counseling may be of particular importance, considering that teens who smoke are more likely to attempt suicide than their non-smoking peers.